rislah/gis-ee-tallinn-speed/README.md

 # gis-ee-tallinn-speed
-> Pulls live data from https://gis.ee/tallinn/ and calculates the distance travelled and speed in relation to the previous GPS coordinates using PostGis.
+> Pulls live data from https://gis.ee/tallinn/ and calculates the distance travelled and speed using PostGis.

 Since there's no information how fast it gets live GPS coordinates (besides the geojson endpoint refreshing with new data every 5 seconds), then the speed could sometimes be absurdly high.